 \section{Abstract}

-Recent experimental data show an unexpectedly large spin alignment of $\phi$ mesons in high-energy heavy-ion collisions, which can be explained by short-distance fluctuations of strong force fields (vector $\phi$ fields) within the constituent-quark model.
+Recent experimental data show an unexpectedly large spin alignment of $\phi$ mesons in high-energy heavy-ion collisions, which can be explained by short-distance fluctuations of strong-force fields (vector $\phi$ fields) within the constituent-quark model.
 We calculate the hyperon spin correlations within the same model, taking into account hydrodynamic effects and a $\phi$ field fluctuating in space-time according to a Gaussian distribution.
 The $\Lambda\bar\Lambda$ spin correlation induced by the $\phi$ field is shown to be negative as opposed to that of $\Lambda\Lambda$ or $\bar{\Lambda}\bar{\Lambda}$.
-We thus propose a new net spin correlation as a sensitive probe to separate strong force effects from hydrodynamic ones.
-With the strength of the field fluctuations extracted from the observed $\phi$ spin alignment, we predict the collision energy dependence of the hyperon spin correlations and also investigate the dependence of net spin correlation on azimuthal-angle and rapidity difference.
+We thus propose a new net spin-correlation observable as a sensitive probe to separate strong-force effects from hydrodynamic ones.
+With the strength of the field fluctuations extracted from the observed $\phi$ spin alignment, we predict the collision-energy dependence of the hyperon spin correlations and also investigate the dependence of the net spin correlation on azimuthal-angle and rapidity difference.

 \paragraph{\bf Introduction.}